-\begin{property} Consider the initial configuration $\mathbb{C}$ where the target block is piled in stack $s$.
-We perform an experiment by relocating each block above the target block once without considering stack height limit or moving blocks in other stacks.
+\begin{property} Consider the initial configuration $\mathbb{C}$ where the target block is in stack $s$.
+Perform an experiment by relocating each block above the target block once without considering the stack height limit or moving blocks in other stacks.

-If some of the relocated block(s) cannot be transformed to be WP in any of such experiments, we can conclude with respect to $\mathbb{C}$ that either (1) at least one BB move has to be implemented on one of the relocated blocks, or (2) at least one GB or GG move has to be implemented on a block with the highest priority in one of the other $S-1$ stacks. \end{property}
+If some of the relocated block(s) cannot be transformed to be WP in any of such experiments, we can conclude with respect to $\mathbb{C}$ that either (1) at least one BB move has to be implemented on one of the relocated blocks, or (2) at least one GB or GG move has to be implemented on a block with the highest priority in one of the other $S - 1$ stacks. \end{property}

-$\blacksquare$ \textbf{Argument and Lower Bound Development}:\\ Since all the relocated blocks are BP in $\mathbb{C}$, i.e., above the target block, the condition of Property 4 ensures that some of them have to be implemented with BB moves if the priorities of other $S-1$ stacks are not lowered beforehand.
+$\blacksquare$ \textbf{Argument and Lower Bound Development}:\\ Since all the relocated blocks are BP in $\mathbb{C}$, i.e., above the target block, the condition of Property 4 ensures that some of them have to be implemented with BB moves if the priorities of other $S - 1$ stacks are not lowered beforehand.
 The priority of a stack can be lowered only if its block with the highest priority, i.e., a WP block, is retrieved or relocated.
-Since the target block is below the relocated blocks, any WP block cannot be retrieved before completely relocating those blocks.
-Therefore, the priorities of other $S-1$ stacks can only be lowered by relocating WP blocks, i.e., conducting G-B or G-G moves.
-In conclusion, at least one non B-G move has to be implemented on one of the relocated blocks or a block with the highest priority in one of the other $S-1$ stacks.
+Since the target block is below the relocated blocks, no WP block can be retrieved before completely relocating those blocks.
+Therefore, the priorities of other $S - 1$ stacks can only be lowered by relocating WP blocks, i.e., conducting GB or GG moves.
+In conclusion, at least one non BG move has to be implemented on one of the relocated blocks or a block with the highest priority in one of the other $S - 1$ stacks.

-Tanaka and Mizuno \cite{Tanaka-2018-COR} introduce and analyze this property, and propose a new lower bound based on both Properties \ref{proty_lb1} and \ref{proty_lb4}, which is referred to as LB-N. They further have a slight modification by considering stack height limit in a specific situation.
+Tanaka and Mizuno \cite{Tanaka-2018-COR} introduce and analyze this property, and propose a new lower bound based on both Properties \ref{proty_lb1} and \ref{proty_lb4}, which is referred to as LB-N. They further have a slight modification by considering the stack height limit in a specific situation.
 As such a change is rather minor, we do not include it in the following discussions to minimize distractions.